dluo96/dluo96/README.md

-Hello there! 👋 Welcome to my GitHub!
-I am Daniel and here are a few quick facts about me:
+Hi there, welcome to my GitHub! 👋  I am Daniel and here are a few quick facts about me:
 - 👨‍💻 I work as a Machine Learning Engineer in the AI Research Team at InstaDeep
 - ⚛️ I studied Physics at Oxford University
 - 🧬 I studied Biotechnology at Cambridge University
-- 🌱 I am a proponent of first principles thinking
+- 🌱 I am a big fan of first principles thinking
 - 🧠 I love learning!

 <!---